2011 AFL Grand Final: Third quarter

-For the first part of the third quarter, it was goal-for-goal, with the lead changing five times.
+For the first part of the third quarter, it was a goal-for-goal affair, with the lead changing five times.
 Geelong goaled first in the 4th minute, with Hawkins soccering the ball from a broken contest in the goal square.
-Collingwood's Sharrod Wellingham kicked a long goal in play from 50m in the 7th minute – although replays indicated that the ball had shaved the inside of the goal post, and should have been awarded a behind.
-Hawkins for Geelong and Leigh Brown for Collingwood goaled from set shots in the 13th and 14th minutes respectively.
+Collingwood's Sharrod Wellingham kicked a long goal in play from 50 metres in the 7th minute, although replays indicated that the ball had shaved the inside of the goal post, and therefore it should have been awarded a behind; incidentally, this was a year before the AFL introduced goal reviews.
+Hawkins for Geelong and Leigh Brown for Collingwood goaled from set shots in the 13th and 14th minutes, respectively.
 Bartel regained the lead for Geelong with a goal from a strong contested mark in the forward pocket in the 24th minute.
-Activated substitute Mitch Duncan goaled on the run from 50 m in the 28th minute to extend Geelong's lead to eight points, and Collingwood replied swiftly from the ensuing centre clearance, with Steele Sidebottom kicking a goal from 50 m on the run.
+Activated substitute Mitch Duncan goaled on the run from 50 metres in the 28th minute to extend Geelong's lead to eight points, and Collingwood replied swiftly from the ensuing centre clearance, with Steele Sidebottom kicking a goal from 50 m on the run.
 In the 31st minute, Tom Hawkins kicked his third goal of the quarter for Geelong, another soccered goal from short range.
 With five goals to three in the third quarter, Geelong led 85–78 by seven points.

 Final quarter

-Hawkins had three early opportunities to kick goals for Geelong in the 2nd, 4th and 5th minutes, all from contested marks; he missed with his first two opportunities, then handpassed the third to Steve Johnson, who scored the goal.
+Hawkins had three early opportunities to kick goals for Geelong in the 2nd, 4th and 5th minutes, all from contested marks; he missed with his first two opportunities, but he handpassed the third opportunity to Steve Johnson, who scored the goal.
 In the 9th minute, Varcoe was on the end of a long running play which started at full-back to kick his third goal.
-In the 15th minute, when Bartel goaled from a set-shot, the margin was out to 26 points, and a Geelong victory was no longer in doubt.
-Two more goals were scored by Geelong in the dying minutes – one to Steve Johnson in the 22nd minute, and one to popular captain Cameron Ling in the 24th minute – to complete a 38-point victory.
-Geelong scored five goals to none in the final quarter and scored the last six goals of the match.
-After the 10-minute mark of the second quarter, Geelong turned an 18-point deficit into a 38-point win, for a 56-point turnaround.
+In the 15th minute, when Bartel goaled from a long range set-shot, the margin was out to 26 points, and a Geelong victory was no longer in doubt.
+Two more goals were scored by Geelong in the dying minutes—one to Steve Johnson in the 22nd minute, and one to popular captain Cameron Ling in the 24th minute—to complete a 38-point victory.
+Geelong scored five goals to zero in the final quarter and scored the last six goals of the match.
+After the 10-minute mark of the second quarter, Geelong turned an 18-point deficit into a 38-point win, a 56-point turnaround.